Pan Nam: Pan Nam style

 Nam's style has a set called the Five Petal Plum Flower a classic five part exercise set for tendon strength.
 In addition to Chi Sao Sticky Hands, the style has a partner practice known as Waist Pressing, a Push Hands like exercise where opponent's try to off balance one another.

-These tactics disclosed to readers are not only the essentials for learning Wing Chun techniques, but also provide us with a very rich theoretical basis for studying and researching Wing Chun, and can also play a positive role in the spread and development of Wing Chun in the future.
-Promoting role.
+These tactics disclosed to readers are not only the essentials for learning Wing Chun techniques, but also provide a rich theoretical basis for studying and researching Wing Chun, and can also play a positive role in the spread and development of Wing Chun in the future.

 Senior years

 After his retirement, Nam insisted on practicing more than ever, and he still taught his disciples how to practice martial arts in his senior years.
 He often told us about the origin of Wing Chun and its various anecdotes.

 Nam died in Foshan on 28 October 1995.
 He hoped that his disciples would inherit his last wish, practice martial arts with all their hearts, and organize the precious cultural heritage of Wing Chun into a book for publication.